-DOWN THE RABBIT HOLE is a monthly podcast and radio show all about children’s books, presented by three children’s publishing industry insiders - Katherine Woodfine, Melissa Cox & Louise Lamont.
+DOWN THE RABBIT HOLE is a monthly podcast and radio show all about children’s books.
+Founded by three children's publishing industry insiders - Katherine Woodfine, Melissa Cox and Louise Lamont - it is currently hosted by Louise together with Imogen Russell Williams and Jack Noel.

-Each episode features special studio guests, author and illustrator interviews, and reviews of the very best new books for children - from picture books through to young adult novels.
+Each episode features special studio guests, author and illustrator interviews, and reviews of the very best new books for children, from picture books to young adult novels.

 The show began in early 2014, in response to discussions about the lack of children’s books coverage in the mainstream media.
 Children’s books currently receive just 3% of newspaper review coverage, though they account for over 30% of the UK book market and 1 in every 3 books sold in the UK is a children's book (see author SF Said’s campaign #CoverKidsBooks for more information).
 Looking for new opportunities to fly the flag for children’s books, Katherine spoke to London arts radio station Resonance 104.4fm about starting a children’s book show to give some much-needed space to a discussion of children’s literature.